Wonder Wheel-2017

 Grade: A-

-A pure musical, escapist film, The Greatest Showman holds a dear and relevant message and elicits hope for outcasts everywhere by leading a story of acceptance and perseverance in the feel-good film of 2017.
+A pure musical escapist film, The Greatest Showman (2017) holds a dear and relevant message.
+It elicits hope for outcasts everywhere by leading a story of acceptance and perseverance in the feel-good film of 2017.

 Hugh Jackman leads the pack, starring as P.T.
-Barnum, a man struggling to create an entertainment show with live and unusual performers- deemed “freaks” in those days- the 1800’s in New York.
+Barnum, a man struggling to create an entertainment show with live and unusual performers- deemed “freaks” in New York in those days- the 1800s.

-Jackman is charismatic and likable as the entrepreneur and showman, Barnum, who we meet as a young boy, the son of a poor tailor.
-He becomes enamored with wealthy young Charity (Michelle Williams) and the two eventually marry, much to the chagrin of her pompous parents.
+Jackman is as charismatic and likable as Barnum, the entrepreneur and showman we meet as a young boy, the son of a poor tailor.
+He becomes enamored with wealthy young Charity (Michelle Williams), and the two eventually marry, much to the chagrin of her pompous parents.

-Barnum and Charity at first struggle to make ends meet as they begin to raise a family, but eventually, find success and wealth when the show succeeds.
+Barnum and Charity initially struggle to make ends meet as they begin to raise a family, but eventually, they find success and wealth when the show succeeds.

-The supporting characters that director Michael Gracey offers up are creative, if not typical mainstays of carnivals and circuses everywhere- the bearded lady, the fat man, and a man covered in tattoos are featured prominently.
+Director Michael Gracey’s supporting characters are creative, if not typical, mainstays of carnivals and circuses everywhere—the bearded lady, the fat man, and a man covered in tattoos are featured prominently.

-Unclear to me is whether these characters actually existed or are created simply for plot purposes, but rumor has it that The Greatest Showman has taken great liberties with the factual accuracy of the real P.T.
+It is unclear whether these characters existed or were created simply for plot purposes.
+Still, rumor has it that The Greatest Showman has taken great liberties with the factual accuracy of the real P.T.
 Barnum and his escapades.

-This would be bothersome if not for the wonderful message this film contains- acceptance and celebrating diversity.
+This would be bothersome if not for this film’s wonderful message- acceptance and celebrating diversity.

-Those expecting anything of more substance than a cheery and bright holiday slice of enjoyment may be disappointed- some mainstream critics were not too high on this film, but I am okay with a little escapist adventure on occasion.
+Those expecting anything more substance than a cheery and bright holiday slice of enjoyment may be disappointed—some mainstream critics did not rate this film highly.
+Still, I am okay with a bit of escapist adventure on occasion.

 The message throughout The Greatest Showman is quite good.

-The best musical number is the show-stopping and anthemic “This Is Me”, and Keala Settle is fabulous as the bearded lady, who leads this important song.
+The best musical number is the show-stopping and anthemic “This Is Me,” Keala Settle is fabulous as the bearded lady who leads this important song.
 The number is empowering and energetic.

-The chemistry between Jackman and Williams is not remarkable, but not altogether vacant either.
-Rather, it is simply decent, and not the film’s strongest point.
-I sense better chemistry between Jackman and Rebecca Ferguson as grand Swedish singer, Jenny Lind.
+The chemistry between Jackman and Williams is not remarkable, but it is not altogether vacant either.
+Instead, it is simply decent and not the film’s strongest point.
+I sense better chemistry between Jackman and Rebecca Ferguson as grand Swedish singer Jenny Lind.

-Their “romance” is unfulfilled however and we will just need to imagine the possibilities of that one.
+However, their “romance” is unfulfilled, and we will need to imagine its possibilities.

-I adore seeing Efron in quality roles (think 2012’s exceptional The Paperboy) and his performance as Phillip is great.
-Sharing a good bond with Barnum, he has his romance with acrobat, (and of mixed race) Anne Wheeler.
+I adore seeing Efron in quality roles (think 2012’s exceptional The Paperboy), and his performance as Phillip is great.
+He shares a good bond with Barnum and has his romance with acrobat (and of mixed race) Anne Wheeler.

-The Greatest Showman may not go down in history as the ultimate tops in filmmaking or even one of the best musicals, but the film does succeed in dazzling the audience and providing a couple of hours worth of fun and entertainment- similar to the way P.T.
-Barnum energized the crowds with a slice of make-believe, this is more than appropriate.
+The Greatest Showman (2017) may not go down in history as the ultimate top in filmmaking or even one of the best musicals.
+Still, the film dazzles the audience and provides a couple of hour’s worth of fun and entertainment—similar to how P.T.
+Barnum energized the crowds with a slice of make-believe; this is more than appropriate.

 Oscar Nominations: Best Original Song-“This Is Me”